 “Although the clash generated fewer than 5,000 casualties, it broke the deadlock precipitating a ‘chain reaction’ of events that forced Berlin to seek terms within weeks.”

 WHEN GERMANY signed the Armistice on Nov.
 11, 1918, the Central Powers were still in a strong position (at least on paper).

-The Kaiser had already pushed Montenegro, Romania, and Russia out of the war; occupied Montenegro, Romania, Serbia, large parts of Poland and the Ukraine; and secured access to natural resources in the east.
+The Kaiser had already pushed Montenegro, Romania, and Russia out of the war and his armies still occupied vast territories in the Balkans, along with large parts of Poland and the Ukraine.
 On the Western Front, French, British and American armies had yet to set foot on German soil.
 But despite all of this, Berlin still sued for peace in the autumn of 1918.
-For many historians, this makes the end of the war on the Western Front somewhat hard to explain; it is difficult to find a decisive battle that served as the ‘straw that broke the camel’s back’.
+For many historians, this makes the end of the war on the Western Front somewhat hard to explain; it can difficult to identify a single decisive battle that served as the ‘straw that broke the camel’s back’.

 Yet, such an engagement did occur.
 It took place at Dobro Polje on the Salonika Front in today’s Macedonia.
 This little-known Allied victory, which was won by a small Franco-Serbian army, ended on Sept.
 17, 1918.
 Although the clash generated fewer than 5,000 casualties, it broke the deadlock in the Balkans precipitating a ‘chain reaction’ of events that forced Berlin to seek terms within weeks.